 Flights from the rest of Asia

 Organized guided tours of the island – either with your own car and driver, or as part of a larger tour group – can be arranged through numerous companies both in Sri Lanka and abroad.
-Tours obviously take virtually all the hassle out of travelling, and some can offer good value in terms of transport and accommodation.
-The downside is that those offered by foreign companies tend to be much of a muchness – if you want something a bit more unusual you might be better off contacting one of the Colombo-based operators we’ve listed.
+Tours obviously take virtually all the hassle out of travelling.
+The downside is that they tend to be much of a muchness and you might also end up in a large group.

 Almost all the leading international Sri Lankan tour operators are based in the UK; travellers from North America and Australasia shouldn’t have any problems booking tours through these companies, although you might have to organize your own flights.
 Setting up a tour with a Colombo-based operator is a very viable alternative to arranging one at home, although they may well not work out any cheaper than their overseas rivals.